 Professional development activities in CMB are led by a student-run committee that was launched in 2005 and plans and coordinates various professional development activities open to the greater campus community.
-Recent events have included panels on the biotech industry, teaching, and science outreach, as well as mock interviews and improv for scientists workshops.
-The committee is currently planning a new professional development seminar series that allow students to explore career options by hearing from and connecting with CMB alumni currently working in a variety of careers.
-Recently, the committee created a Professional Development Activities Timeline for CMB students.
-To get involved with the committee, contact the CMB Office.
+Recent events have included seminars and panels on the biotech industry, teaching, and science outreach, as well as mock interviews and improv for scientists workshops.
+The committee created a Professional Development Activities Timeline for CMB students.
+The CMB Office is happy to review requests for small financial contributions towards purchases of supplies for outreach events.
+To request outreach funds or get involved with the committee, contact the CMB Office.

 See the CMB Committees page for more leadership opportunities within CMB.

 2023-2024 Professional Development Seminar Series

 The Professional Development Committee plans monthly seminars, inviting CMB alumni back to campus to talk about their career path and professional experience.
 The seminars are held monthly, from 4:00-5:00pm.
 Fall seminars will be held in the Discovery Building, Orchard View Room.
 Spring seminars will be held in the Microbial Sciences Building, room 6201.

 - August 16 – UW-Madison Writing Center Resume Workshop

 - September 20 – Rob Chumanov, CRM Manager, Promega Corporation